iauns/cpm/README.md

-After working on CPM it became clear that ``add_subdirectory`` was the right choice. ``add_subdirectory`` allows us to easily enforce configuration constraints, such as only allowing one version of a library to be statically linked, without needing to read/write to files and use the akward double configure and build cycle.
+After working on CPM it became clear that ``add_subdirectory`` was the right choice. ``add_subdirectory`` allows us to easily enforce configuration constraints such as only allowing one version of a library to be statically linked without needing to read/write to files and use the akward double configure and build cycle.

 Another advantage of ``add_subdirectory`` is that it include's the module's